 The lack of a clear national strategy in the field of renewable energy sources development and the lack of consideration in Polish industrial policy of the need to promote and shape the development of the RES production industry have slowed down the formation of larger RES production companies, which could become global or even EU or domestic market leaders in their areas.
 However, many companies have already been established that significantly meet the needs of the domestic market of RES and have made efforts for international expansion.
 The RES production sector is not monitored in Poland in a systematic and complete way, it is not included in national statistics.
 Domestic producers of renewable energy devices are also not widely represented in industry associations and chambers of commerce, which is why little is known about the problems and needs of device manufacturers.
-There is a noticeable tendency to increase in the share and number of companies of RES production specialization with multibranch character, producing various components and devices not specific for renewable energy, and a trend to decrease in the number of companies specializing in the production of basic devices, key for a the renewable energy sources industry.
+There is a noticeable tendency to increase in the share and number of companies of RES production specialization with multi-branch character, producing various components and devices not specific for renewable energy, and a trend to decrease in the number of companies specializing in the production of basic devices, key for the renewable energy sources industry.
 Another observation shows that the RES company engage only around 20-40% of their technological capacity for the production.
 This trend has been continued for at least two decades and leads to unprofitability of the domestic RES industry and total dependence on the import of modern technologies for renewable energy source development.

 The Polish renewable energy industry does not develop its own proprietary, exclusive technologies, but is based on solutions and technologies obtained from abroad.
 Components for the construction of solar farms and wind farms are imported.
 The main PVP suppliers are Chinese companies, like JA Solar, Trina Solar, JinkoSolar etc., while the largest producers of wind turbines are Danish Vestas, Danish-Japanese MHI Vestas, Siemens Gamesa, General Electric and companies from China.
-Wind power net capacity installed in Poland was 5.766.1 MW at the end of 2018, but electricity production from wind power in 2018 was 12.799 TWh and it was lower than in 2017 about 15%.
-Installed solar photovoltaic net capacity in Poland was 562.0 MW in the end of 2018 and it was doubled power comparing the PVP capacity to 2017 year.
+The wind power net capacity installed in Poland was 6,347 MW at the end of 2020, and annual electricity production - 11.4 TWh.
+The installed solar photovoltaic net capacity in Poland was 887 MW in the end of 2020 and it was twice as big as in 2019.
+All PV installation generated 0.7 TWh in 2020.
+In total, share of energy electricity production from renewable energy sources reached 12.52% in 2020.